Train hard and eat with intelligence and you will get the results you are looking for.

-Our collaborator Victory Endurance tells us this time what are the most common mistakes that an athlete makes in his diet.
+Our collaborator Victory Endurance This time he tells us what are the most common mistakes an athlete makes in his diet.

-Train hard and eat with intelligence and you will get the results you are looking for.
-Here I expose the most common mistakes of runners when feeding.
+Train hard and eat smart and you will get the results you are looking for.
+Here I expose the most common mistakes of runners when it comes to feeding.

 1.- You do not recognize the importance of nutrition

-Too many athletes on all those who run that they completely neglect the feeding, And this is not bad if you just want to run from time to time, without marking time, without improving, and also regardless of the impact this has on your health.
-But if your goal is to be faster, more agile, improve race times, improve resistance, and also take care of your health so that later you can keep running, then nutrition is the missing ingredient in your broker pack.
+Too many athletes on all those who run that completely neglect the diet, And this is not bad if you only want to run once in a while, without marking time, without improving, and also regardless of the impact this has on your health.
+But if your goal is to be faster, more agile, improve race times, improve endurance, and also take care of your health so that you can continue running later, then nutrition is the missing ingredient in your runner pack.

-In every athlete, the needs for both energy and nutrients increase, and the good choice of the food you consume is vital to continue maintaining a quality fuel and so that physical exhaustion does not pose any health problem.
+In every athlete the needs for both energy and nutrients increase, and the good choice of food you eat is vital to continue maintaining a quality fuel and so that physical wear does not pose any health problem.

 2.- Drinking alcohol

-But they can, especially because studies have shown that drinking alcohol after exercise can affect the recovery of muscle glycogen and with it the adequate repair of the muscles.
-Also depending on the amount can dehydrate you, and after any workout what your body needs is good hydration.
+But they can, especially because studies have shown that Drinking alcohol after exercise can affect muscle glycogen recovery and with it the adequate repair of the muscles.
+Also depending on the amount it can dehydrate you, and after any workout what your body needs is good hydration.

 3.- Do not eat before a workout